Building AI-Ready Trust & Safety Teams

 You might not need four separate people, but need to ensure all four functions are covered.

-You need dedicated ownership of this work, which could be either a specialized role (even if it's just 50% of someone's time initially) or a clear allocation of how much time for this work is protected each week.
+You need dedicated ownership of this work.
+That could be a specialized role (even if it's just 50% of someone's time initially) or a clear, protected time allocation each week.
+Without it, your system will drift, degrade, and eventually fail in ways you won't notice until it's too late.

 How to Develop These Skills